-This Mushroom, Ham & Wild Rice Soup is packed full of veggies including carrots, onions, mushrooms and celery, sauteed in some butter for ultimate flavor.
-It’s seasoned with garlic, mustard powder, fresh thyme and bay leaf and the finishing touch is cream, wonderful cream.
-You’ll love the flavor and texture of this soup!
+This Ham and Wild Rice Soup is packed full of veggies including carrots, onions, mushrooms and celery that are sauteed in butter for maximum flavor.
+It’s seasoned with garlic, mustard powder, fresh thyme and bay leaf and the finishing touch is cream.
+You’ll love the flavor and texture of this wild rice soup!

 Let’s get started!